HectorRDB/dbgwas/README.md

 phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
 IJAA , 50 (2017) 210-218.

+The graph nodes on the visualisation were annotated with an in-house bacterial resistance database and the UniProt database (http://www.uniprot.org/).

 The output can be found here: http://leoisl.gitlab.io/DBGWAS_support/full_dataset_visualization/

 # Downloading, installing and running
 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled for Linux AMD64 machines.
-Download the latest binary here: https://gitlab.com/leoisl/dbgwas/raw/master/precompiled_binaries/DBGWAS-0.0.3-Linux.tar.gz
+Download the latest binary here: https://gitlab.com/leoisl/dbgwas/raw/master/precompiled_binaries/DBGWAS-0.3.2-Linux.tar.gz

 ## Compiling
 If you still want to compile, clone the repository and execute inside the repository directory: